The certificate course „Resource-oriented Music Imagination (RoMI)“ (formerly Music-imaginative Methods).

 Since its beginning in 2008 the Bonny Method of Guided Imagery and Music (BMGIM) training offered by IMIT (Primary Trainer: Isabelle Frohne-Hagemann) included Music-Imaginative Methods in Level I, II and III with the intention to add relevant receptive music techniques for groups, based on concepts of Integrative (Music) Therapy, to BMGIM.
 These techniques focused on a gradual, mindful and low threshold access to the clients’ sensitivities, resources and anxieties.

-As most graduates of the BMGIM training programme taught at IMIT work in clinical settings with severely disturbed patients it seemed necessary to take the resource-oriented mindful concept further.
+As most graduates of the BMGIM training programme taught at IMIT work in clinical settings with severely disturbed patients, it seemed necessary to take the resource-oriented mindful concept further.
 In 2016 six IMIT graduates (Fellows of AMI) formed a team in order to develop the programme as an independent certificate course for music therapists and psychotherapists working in clinical contexts.
 This course was also designed as a prerequisite for the advanced training in BMGIM, thus covering the contents of Level I and II of the BMGIM Training.
-Once some members of the team had been trained by Isabelle Frohne-Hagemann as IMIT trainers, MiMe was offered as independent courses in Germany and Switzerland.
+Once some members of the team had been trained by Isabelle Frohne-Hagemann as IMIT trainers for MiMe , the method was offered as independent courses in Germany and Switzerland.
 Each MiMe training which took place so far was thoroughly evaluated and continuously developed.

 In 2022 it was decided to change the name of the programme into Resource-oriented Music Imagination (RoMI), which is more appropriate.